cabintech/FXCoreMP/README.md

 ## Macro Definitions
 A macro definition specifies the name of the macro, the number and names of any arguments, and 1 or more lines of macro text.
 A macro starts with the $macro statement, followed by a name, optional arguments, and macro (substitution) text.
+### Inline Macro Definitions
 A simple macro with no arguments can be defined on a single line:
 ```
 $macro PI 3.14
 ```